 This tasty grilled cauliflower is slathered in tangy homemade BBQ sauce.
 Serve it as an easy side dish or on a sandwich!

 Are you cauliflower addicts like we are?
-Cauliflower has gotten a major PR makeover in the past few years.
+Cauliflower has gotten a major makeover in the past few years.
 Growing up, Alex and I only saw it raw on veggie trays.
-Or maybe steamed as a side (sorry, but ew!).
-These days there are so many creative ways to eat this tasty cruciferous vegetable.
-And for summer, might we recommend this grilled cauliflower recipe?
-It infuses a smoky flavor into the cauliflower: and painting it with our tangy homemade BBQ sauce puts it over the top.
-We serve it as a side dish, but it would also be perfect in a sandwich like our Grilled Buffalo Cauliflower sandwich.
+But these days there are so many creative ways to eat this tasty cruciferous vegetable.
+For summer, might we recommend this grilled cauliflower?
+It infuses irresistible smoky flavor into this tasty veggie: and painting it with our tangy homemade BBQ sauce puts it over the top.
+Serve it as a side dish or in a sandwich like our Grilled Buffalo Cauliflower sandwich!

 How to make grilled cauliflower (basic steps)